-- Modest offers to pay some or all of the travel and accommodation costs related to attendance at events may be accepted and must be declared. - Offers which go beyond modest or are of a type that the organisation itself might not usually offer, need approval by senior staff, should only be accepted in exceptional circumstances, and must be declared.
-A clear reason should be recorded on the organisation's register(s) of interest as to why it was permissible to accept travel and accommodation of this type.
-A nonexhaustive list of examples includes: - offers of business class or first-class travel and accommodation (including domestic travel) - o offers of foreign travel and accommodation.
+- Modest offers to pay some or all of the travel and accommodation costs related to attendance at events may be accepted and must be declared. - Offers which go beyond modest or are of a type that the Trust itself might not usually offer, need approval by a member of the Executive Directors team, should only be accepted in exceptional circumstances, and must be declared.
+A clear reason should be recorded on the organisation's register of interest as to why it was permissible to accept travel and accommodation of this type.
+A non-exhaustive list of examples includes: - offers of business class or first-class travel and accommodation (including domestic travel) - o offers of foreign travel and accommodation.

-• Staff name, title and their role with the organisation.

-- The nature and value of the hospitality including the circumstances. - Date of receipt. - Name and title of senior staff member authorising the hospitality or accommodation/travel - Any other relevant information (e.g. action taken to mitigate against a conflict, details of any approvals given to depart from the terms of this policy).
+- Staff name, title and their role with the organisation. - The nature and value of the hospitality including the circumstances. - Date of receipt. - Name and title of senior staff member authorising the hospitality or accommodation/travel - Any other relevant information (e.g. action taken to mitigate against a conflict, details of any approvals given to depart from the terms of this policy).